 The master of arts (MA) in international nongovernmental organizations (INGO) program educates students to engage in world affairs and issues by working with and through NGOs.
 Courses in this program integrate information and theories from the international relations discipline and skill-based education from the disciplines of management, business, human resources, and marketing.
 The objective of this program is to develop students into broadly educated INGO specialists who will have the appropriate skills for working in international governmental and nongovernmental organizations and non-profits.

 The degree requires satisfactory completion of 36 credit hours of the INGO curriculum.

-This program is offered at Geneva and Leiden campuses.
+This program is offered at the Geneva campus.

 Upon completion of the program, students will be able to: